 Kill Switch

 Disconnects your device from the internet if the VPN connection drops unexpectedly.
-Both Surfshark and ProtonVPN offer extra protection through a Kill Switch.
+Both Surfshark and ProtonVPN offer extra protection through Kill Switch.

 Tor over VPN